 We provide for a wide range of special educational needs and disabilities, divided into four broad areas.
-We recognise that students often have needs that cut across all these areas and their needs may change over time:
+We recognise that students often have needs that cut across all of these areas and their needs may change over time:

 Communication and interaction